Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Select features in scene layer/README.md

 ## How it works

-1. Create an instance of `AGSArcGISSceneLayer`, passing in the URL to a scene layer service.
+1. Create an instance of `ArcGISSceneLayer`, passing in the URL to a scene layer service.
 2. Use the `onSingleTapGesture` on the `SceneView` to get the screen tapped location.
 3. Use `SceneViewProxy.identify(layer:screenPoint:tolerance:maximumResults:)` to identify features in the scene.
-4. From the resulting `AGSIdentifyLayerResult`, get the list of identified `AGSGeoElements`.
+4. From the resulting `IdentifyLayerResult`, get the list of identified `GeoElements`.
-5. Get the first `AGSFeature` in the list and use `ArcGISSceneLayer.selectFeature(features:)`.
+5. Get the first `Feature` in the list and use `ArcGISSceneLayer.selectFeature(features:)`.

 ## Relevant API